paddyohanlon/remote-manifesto/_posts/2013-09-09-spanish-in-30-days-experiment-introduction.markdown

 ---
 layout: post
 title:  "The Spanish-in-30-Days Experiment: Introduction"
-date:   2013-09-09 12:36:00
+date:   2013-09-10 09:41:00
 categories: experiment
 location: Girona, Catalonia
-published: false
 ---

-Just off the plane in Girona and inspired by the learning method in [Tim Ferris’ book, The 4-Hour Chef](affiliate link), I’m attempting a month long mission to learn Spanish.
+Just off the plane in Girona and inspired by the learning method in [Tim Ferris’ book, The 4-Hour Chef](http://www.amazon.co.uk/gp/product/1477800077/ref=as_li_qf_sp_asin_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=1477800077&linkCode=as2&tag=mylifethougan-21), I’m attempting a month long mission to learn Spanish.
 My definition of which is two part:

-1. Understanding roughly 50% of spoken words in coversation—which is an intuitive estimate, from my experience with Bulgarian, of the amount I need to understand in order to make sense of what someone is saying.
-For an over simplified example, if someone says “Hey, do you feel like having some coffee?”, it’s probably necessary to only understand the word “coffee”—in many languages a recognisable variation of “coffee” or “cafe”—and the intonation of the sentence—indicating a question—to understand and reply with a simple “yes” or “no”.
+1. Understanding roughly 50% of spoken words in conversation—which is an intuitive estimate, from my experience with Bulgarian, of the amount I need to understand in order to make sense of what someone is saying.
+For an oversimplified example, if someone says “Hey, do you feel like having some coffee?”, it’s probably necessary to only understand the word “coffee”—in many languages a recognisable variation of “coffee” or “cafe”—and the intonation of the sentence—indicating a question—to understand and reply with a simple “yes” or “no”.
 2. Being able to utlise what I know to express myself in daily conversation.
 I define “daily conversation” by things like, ordering drinks or food; asking for directions or recommendations; talking about what someone did today yesterday, last week; talking about interests and travel.
 I draw the line at philosophy, politics and spirituality.
 Topics which usually require clear articulation and a subject specific vocabulary.

 ### The Method

-Tim Ferris breaks down his learning process with two acronyms.
+Tim Ferriss breaks down his learning process with two acronyms.

 #### DiSSS